davegreen/shadowGroupSync/README.md

 ### Installing the Active Directory PowerShell Module

-If you plan to run this script on a Server 2008R2 Domain Controller, the Active Directory PowerShell module should already be installed.
+If you plan to run this script on a Server 2008R2 or 2012 Domain Controller, the Active Directory PowerShell module should already be installed.

-Alternatively, if you wish to run this script from a Server 2008R2 member server, you will need to install the AD-PowerShell module first.
+Alternatively, if you wish to run this script from a Server 2008R2 or 2012 member server, you will need to install the AD-PowerShell module first.
 To do this, run PowerShell as an Administrator, then run the following two commands:

 > Import-Module ServerManager

 > Add-WindowsFeature RSAT-AD-PowerShell

-Finally, if you are running Windows 7, the module can be installed with the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-us/download/details.aspx?id=7887).
+If you are running Windows 7, the module can be installed with the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-us/download/details.aspx?id=7887).
-You will then need to enable it from 'Control Panel -> Programs -> Turn Windows Features On or Off', or use the Add-WindowsFeature cmdlet as shown above..
+You will then need to enable it from 'Control Panel -> Programs -> Turn Windows Features On or Off', or use the Add-WindowsFeature cmdlet as shown above.

+With Windows 8, the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-gb/download/details.aspx?id=28972) just need to be installed, as the features are automatically enabled.

 ### [Enabling scripts in PowerShell](http://technet.microsoft.com/en-us/library/hh849812.aspx)

 By default, PowerShell will not let you run scripts and will only work in interactive mode.
 In order to run the shadowGroupSync script from a local drive, you will need to alter this behaviour.
 To do this, run PowerShell as an Administrator, then run the following command:

 > Set-ExecutionPolicy RemoteSigned

+This will allow scripts that are stored locally and not signed by a trusted publisher to be run.

 ### Creating the CSV